Brandon Research and Development Centre

 The Brandon Research and Development Centre (Brandon RDC), located in Brandon, Manitoba, was established in 1886 by the Government of Canada under The Experimental Farm Station Act.
 It is one of Agriculture and Agri-Food Canada's (AAFC) network of 20 research and development centres.

-The Centre is associated with two satellite locations:
+The Centre is associated with one satellite location:

 - The Canada-Manitoba Crop Diversification in Portage la Prairie.

 Research at the Brandon RDC is focused on developing new and improved varieties of wheat, oats and barley, cereal genomics, sustainable and profitable crop production systems, and agro-ecosystems, soil and nutrient management, hydrology, agro-meterology.

 The Centre has expertise in crop breeding and genetics, field and landscape-based resource management including soil, water, organic and inorganic nutrients, invasive plant species, rangeland, pasture, forages, and agroforestry.

 Search Research projects from the Brandon Research and Development Centre to learn more about what we do.